lparolari/master-thesis-log/LOG.md

 Progress: [------------->      ] 74 % (23534)
 Skipping 4797050581_img.pickle, found 0 caption files.
 Progress: [------------------> ] 99 % (31782)
-Scanned 31783 images for a total of 456140 queries.
+Scanned 31783 images for a total of ca queries.
 With 10 bounding box the upperbound accuracy is 53.901215 %, on average we removed 1.243747 % background boxes.
 With 20 bounding box the upperbound accuracy is 73.620380 %, on average we removed 10.792090 % background boxes.
 With 30 bounding box the upperbound accuracy is 80.821678 %, on average we removed 22.437257 % background boxes.